 As a result of the experience study, the Plan lowered its investment return assumption from 8.50 percent to 8.25 percent in the January 1, 2014 Actuarial Valuation.
-The January 1, 2017 Actuarial Valuation continues to use the 8.25 percent rate of return.
+The January 1, 2018 Actuarial Valuation continues to use the 8.25 percent rate of return.

 Our prior reviews have concluded that the investment return assumptions used by the Plan were at the upper range of investment return assumptions for comparable plans.
 The 8.25 percent investment return assumption remains at the upper end of investment return assumptions used by other plans.
-The Plan's December 31, 2016 Investment Report shows that the Plan's investments have earned 5.3 percent over the past 10 years.
+The Plan's December 31, 2017 Investment Report shows that the Plan's investments have earned 5.8 percent over the past 10 years.
 Both the Plan's actuary, as well as the Plan's Investment Consultant, conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an investment return of 8.25 percent over a 10 to 30 year period.
 However, we continue to recommend that the Plan annually review the reasonableness of its investment return assumption, rather than wait for the next experience study.

-Key Retirement Plan Infor mation Plan investment return assumption 10-year historical rate of return 8.25% 5.3% Plan assets Plan liabilities Funded ratio \$1.752 billion \$3.339 billion 52.5% Employee contribution rate (2017) Employee contribution rate (2018) 11.962% 12.010% Employer contribution rate (2017) Employer contribution rate (2018) 17.925% 18.019%
+Key Retirement Plan Information

+Plan investment return assumption 10-year historical rate of return 8.25% 5.8%

+Plan assets Plan liabilities Funded ratio \$1.802 billion \$3.423 billion 52.65%

+Employee contribution rate (2019) 12.010%

+Employer contribution rate (2019) 18.019%

 After the 2014 experience study, the Plan adopted generational mortality tables to account for future mortality improvements.
-The assumptions used in the January 1, 2015 Valuation continue to be used in the January 1, 2017 Valuation.
+The assumptions used in the January 1, 2015 Valuation continue to be used in the January 1, 2018 Valuation.
 However, the assumptions were chosen before final 2014 mortality tables were issued by the Society of Actuaries.
 We recommend that a new mortality analysis be conducted for the Plan, on a benefits-weighted basis, in time to reflect the results in the assumptions that are adopted and used for next year's valuation.

-The Retirement Plan's active participant headcount decreased from the prior year and the ratio of active participants to annuitants continued to decrease.
-A study sponsored by the National Association of State Retirement Administrators titled the Public Fund Survey Summary of Findings for FY 2015 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...."
+The Retirement Plan's active participant headcount increased from the prior year.
+However, the ratio of active participants to annuitants continued to decrease.
+A study sponsored by the National Association of State Retirement Administrators titled the Public Fund Survey Summary of Findings for FY 2016 states "When combined with an unfunded liability, however, a low or declining ratio of actives to annuitants can cause fiscal distress for a pension plan sponsor...."
 We recommend that the Plan continue to monitor the use of a constant headcount assumption. (pages 4-9)